Jump to Recipe

 You're looking at your new go-to winter breakfast - Eggnog Baked Oatmeal!
 I love baked oatmeal during the colder months, and also love when I find a recipe I can make the night ahead to be ready right away in the morning.
 However, if I'm being honest, I had no idea we would love this recipe as much as we did.
 Holy cow did we all love it!
 I only was able to eat a small serving the first time I made it, as Marc and the kids devoured it, and then begged me to make it again for them the next day.
 Happily!

-Eggnog – this is where the oatmeal gets its eggnog flavor, along with the added nutmeg!
+- Eggnog - this is where the oatmeal gets its eggnog flavor, along with the added nutmeg!
+I've made this using regular eggnog and almond milk eggnog and it turned out great both ways.

 Eggnog Baked Oatmeal Questions